-Your child will likely need several surgical procedures to treat hypoplastic left heart syndrome.
+Children with hypoplastic left heart syndrome will likely need several surgeries.
 Surgeons perform these procedures to create separate pathways to get oxygen-rich blood to the body and oxygen-poor blood to the lungs.
 The procedures are done in three stages.

 Norwood procedure.
-This surgery is usually done within the first two weeks of your child's life.
+This surgery is usually done within the first two weeks of life.
 There are several ways to do this procedure.

-Surgeons reconstruct the aorta and connect it to the heart's lower right chamber (right ventricle).
+Surgeons reconstruct the aorta and connect it to the heart's lower right chamber.
 Surgeons insert a tube (shunt) that connects the aorta to the arteries leading to the lungs (pulmonary arteries), or they place a shunt that connects the right ventricle to the pulmonary arteries.
-This method allows the right ventricle to pump blood to both the lungs and the body.
+This allows the right ventricle to pump blood to both the lungs and the body.

-In some cases, a hybrid procedure is done.
-Surgeons implant a stent in the ductus arteriosus to maintain the opening between the pulmonary artery and aorta.
+In some cases, a mixed procedure is done.
+Surgeons implant a stent in the ductus arteriosus to maintain the opening between the pulmonary artery and the aorta.
 Bands placed around the pulmonary arteries reduce blood flow to the lungs and create an opening between the atria of the heart.

-After the Norwood procedure, your baby's skin will still have a blue coloring because oxygen-rich and oxygen-poor blood continue to mix within the heart.
-Once your baby successfully passes through this stage of treatment, the odds of survival can increase.
+After the Norwood procedure, a baby's skin will still be discolored because oxygen-rich and oxygen-poor blood continue to mix within the heart.
+Once a baby successfully passes through this stage of treatment, the odds of survival can increase.

 Bidirectional Glenn procedure.
 This procedure is generally the second surgery.
-It's done when your child is between 3 and 6 months of age.
-Doctors remove the first shunt attached to the pulmonary arteries, and then connect one of the large veins that normally returns blood to the heart (the superior vena cava) to the pulmonary artery instead.
+It's done when a child is between 3 and 6 months of age.
+It involves removing the first shunt and connecting one of the large veins that returns blood to the heart (the superior vena cava) to the pulmonary artery.
 If surgeons previously performed a hybrid procedure, they'll follow additional steps during this procedure.

 This procedure reduces the work of the right ventricle by allowing it to pump blood mainly to the aorta.
 It also allows most of the oxygen-poor blood returning from the body to flow directly into the lungs without a pump.